 The objective of the Weill Cornell Medicine JumpStart Program is to provide support for early-career researchers and junior faculty interested in pursuing a career as a physician-scientist or translational scientist.
-The program provides funding during the crucial period of career development that spans the completion of research training through the early years of the first faculty position at Weill Cornell.
+The program provides funding during the crucial period of career development that spans the completion of research training through the early years of the first faculty position at Weill Cornell Medicine.
 We invite Department Chairs, Division Chiefs, and Center and Institute Directors to nominate up to two (2) of their most promising scientists for the program.
 Applicants can be Assistant Professors, Instructors, senior clinical fellows, or late-stage postdoctoral trainees at WMC.
 Nominations of members of under-represented groups in biomedical research are especially encouraged to apply.

 Interested candidates should contact their Department Chairs, Division Chiefs, and Center and Institute Directors to seek nomination for the JumpStart Program.
 Faculty and trainees in the Department of Medicine have separate submission instructions and should refer to “Application deadline and submission” instructions below.

 Funding may be used to cover research related expenses including salary support for the candidate, research personnel expenses such as salaries for technical personnel, supplies, equipment, publication costs, and travel related to professional development conferences.
 The funding guidelines are listed below: